InfinityInside/language-learning-proj/README.md

 - **0. Exit**: Exit the application.

 ## Configuration Files
+- Created and modified by user's interaction with cli.
 - **config/defaultConfig.txt**: Stores the default language.
 - **config/{language}.txt**: Stores the vocabulary words for each language in the format `nativeWord;-;learnedWord;-;learnedDefinition`.
+   - Cloned repo comes with english.txt in config folder in order to allow you test the project without wasting time to add words.
+You can delete this file to remove the prepared configuration.